Qasigiannguit

-Qasigiannguit ([qaˌsiɣiˈaŋːuit]), formerly Christianshåb, is a town located in western Greenland on the southeastern shore of Disko Bay in the Qeqertalik municipality.
+Qasigiannguit ([qaˌsiɣiˈaŋːuit]), also known as Christianshåb, is a town located in western Greenland on the southeastern shore of Disko Bay in the Qeqertalik municipality.
 With 1,081 inhabitants in 2020, it is the thirteenth-largest town in Greenland.
 The main industry is shrimp and halibut fishing.

 History

-The settlement was founded as a trading post for Jacob Severin's company in 1734 and named Christianshaab in honor of King Christian VI of Denmark.
+The settlement was founded as a trading post for Jacob Severin's company in 1734 and named Christianshaab in honour of King Christian VI of Denmark.
 The name was sometimes anglicized as Christian's Hope.

 Paul Egede's former residence is Greenland's oldest surviving wooden building.
 It was completed on 25 July 1734 and moved to its present site in 1806 owing to the heavy wind at its original location across the bay.
 In 1997, a museum was officially opened in the Egede house.
 In the summer of 1999, an archaeological discovery provided the museum with a collection of finds from different prehistoric cultures.